chris-kremer/chris-kremer.github.io/_posts/2024-04-15-On-the-Generalizability-of-Lab-Experiments.markdown

 observation) are not necessarily part of lab experiments and do not necessarily impact generalizability to the field (2.2).

-## 3. The empirical evidence for differences in lab and field is weak {#the-empirical-evidence-for-differences-in-lab-and-field-is-weak .unnumbered}
+## 3. The empirical evidence for differences in lab and field is weak

 This argument has three parts that all engage with the current literature on generalizability.
 First, the initial study that sought to